avivsarig/avivsarig/README.md

 Turns out debugging is way faster than rebuilding physical prototypes 😅

-On my day-job I'm automating MDM tests at Pure Storage 🤖 and at night I'm building backend services at Belle-AI 💙
+I work in StatsPerform ⚽️ and Belle-AI 💙

 📍 Based in Prague, Czech Republic since 2023